rjshap/AutoSharesAPI/rest-api/private-api/internal-positions/modify-existing-positions/README.md

 ### Overview

 This PUT endpoint enables you to modify an existing position on a user's trading account, bypassing the regular order modification mechanism.
-Every once in a while some breakdown takes place on the exchange or in ETNA Trader, forcing you to use our Back Office to manually modify an existing position on the user's trading account.
+Every once in a while some breakdown takes place on the exchange or in AutoShares, forcing you to use our Back Office to manually modify an existing position on the user's trading account.
 This procedure must be carried out with caution so as to prevent any conflicts.

 {% hint style="warning" %}
 In order to modify an existing position, you must use an [authorization token](../../authentication/) of an administrator.
 Using authorization tokens of regular users will lead to the 401 status code.